-No juvenile shovelnose sturgeon have been collected in segment 1 from 2006 to 2008.
-The smallest shovelnose sturgeon collected in the past three years was 447 mm FL in 2007.
+No juvenile shovelnose sturgeon have been collected in segment 1 from 2006 to 2009.
+The smallest shovelnose sturgeon collected in the past three years was 441 mm FL in 2007.
 This fish was likely at least an age-3 fish (Steffensen and Hamel 2008).
-The majority of shovelnose sturgeon sampled in segment 1 during 2008 were larger than 550 mm FL, which would correlate to fish older than age-8 (Steffensen and Hamel 2008).
-Segment 1 is an adult rearing area for shovelnose sturgeon, whereas all y-o-y and juvenile rearing is occurring in lower areas of the Missouri River, mainly in the downstream portions of segment 3 in Montana and segment 4 in North Dakota.
+The majority of shovelnose sturgeon sampled in segment 1 during 2009 were larger than 550 mm FL, which would correlate to fish older than age-8 (Steffensen and Hamel 2008).
+Segment 1 is an adult rearing area for shovelnose sturgeon, whereas all young-of-the-year and juvenile rearing is occurring in lower areas of the Missouri River, mainly in the downstream portions of segment 3 in Montana and segment 4 in North Dakota.
 Many sources of data collected by FWP (radio telemetry, dredge cut gill netting, population assessment program) have shown a resident population of shovelnose in the areas near Fort Peck Dam.
-It is not fully understood, is if there are fish recruiting into this population on a yearly basis if at all.
-In three years of sampling, only three shovelnose sturgeon have been captured under 500 mm FL, suggesting the majority of these fish are older individuals, with potentially little if any recruitment of younger sturgeon.
-Although the length frequency histograms have not shifted to the right during the past three years, it is well known that shovelnose sturgeon living in the cold conditions of the tailrace area of the dam most likely have very limited growth rates and tagging data have even shown decreases in length over time (Montana Fish, Wildlife & Parks unpublished data).
+In four years of sampling, only three shovelnose sturgeon less than 500 mm FL have been captured, suggesting the majority of these fish are older individuals, with potentially little if any recruitment of younger sturgeon occuring.
+Although the length frequency histograms have not shifted to the right during the past four years, it is well known through past tagging data that shovelnose sturgeon living in the cold conditions of the tailrace area of Fort Peck dam have very limited growth rates and have even shown substantial decreases in length over time (Montana Fish, Wildlife & Parks unpublished data).